mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 If your images has a white or other single-tone background, you can use either of the following methods to prepare the art for coloring:

-Place the line-art at the top of the layer stack and set its layer blending mode to :guilabel:`Multiply`
+Place the line art at the top of the layer stack and set its layer blending mode to :guilabel:`Multiply`

 If you want to clean the line art a bit you can press :kbd:`Ctrl + L` or go to :menuselection:`Filters --> Adjust --> Levels`